 Replace the placeholders in the above command as follows:

-SOURCE-APPis the name of the app that will be sending traffic.
+SOURCE-APPis the name of the app that will send traffic.

-DESTINATION-APPis the name of the app that will be receiving traffic.
+DESTINATION-APPis the name of the app that will receive traffic.

 PROTOCOLis one of the following:

 PORTis the port at which to connect to the destination app.
-The allowed range is 1 to 65535.
+The allowed range is from

 The following example command allows access from the